Road Closures Near 801 Broadway Parking Garage

 The goal of this content area is to prepare the fellow to develop, acquire, translate, and use appropriate scientific knowledge in the instruction of children with neurodevelopmental disorders.
 Central to this rotation is training in the basic principles of research design, with the goal of improving the fellow’s skills in critical review of published research.
 Additionally, the fellow will be trained in methods of scientific literature review and its application to daily educational practice.
 The ultimate goal is to prepare the fellow to function in a leadership role using evidence-based best practices within the educational community.
 During this rotation, fellows will work with a faculty mentor on a critical review of a topic of controversy within the field of neurodevelopmental disabilities.

-In this content area, fellows will learn about financial and administrative leadership, funding of special education services, program evaluation and cost effectiveness of services, and management and appropriation of resources.
+In this content area, fellows will learn about administrative education leadership, school law, funding of special education services, program evaluation, and management of resources.
 They will also be exposed to methods for bringing new ideas into practice within complex educational systems, and networking with education leaders (both local and national) who can facilitate the implementation of new programs upon return to the field.
+Through work with Project HEAL, Kennedy Krieger’s Medical-Legal Partnership, fellows will be exposed to special education case law and it’s applications within the school setting.